weareblahs/PHPProject/README.md

 - Tickets under `guest` cannot be deleted
 - Apostrophes on film properties need to be replaced to `''` in order to let it work
+- "View" under "Halls" in the admin dashboard does not work

 # Known functions